-September being both Ovarian and Prostate Cancer Awareness Month prompts all of us in the senior community to learn more, talk to our doctors about family medical history, risk factors and symptoms and available medical screenings, and increase our self-awareness of potential warning signs.
-Here are some fast facts about these cancers:
+September being both Ovarian and Prostate Cancer Awareness Month prompts all of us in the senior community to learn more, talk to our doctors about family medical history, risk factors, symptoms, and available medical screenings, and increase our self-awareness of potential warning signs.
+This Mayo Clinic article explains the importance of providing family medical history to your doctor and what specific information to offer.

 Catching ovarian cancer early is problematic because its symptoms are broad.